 We gain a lot in hindsight — it’s an opportunity to reflect upon a previous best effort; to understand your own self better.
 Michael Bierut just wrote an essay reflecting on the Hillary Clinton campaign identity.
 This prompted me to dig up what I sent Politico in the spring of 2016 as a response to their request for reactions to the Presidential candidates’ logos.

 My response emphasized voice: that a logo draw out the essence of a candidate.
 This seems so incredibly naive as I read it today.
 Trump is now our president and the GOP runs Congress because of how they marketed themselves to voters.
 In retrospect, I see how a successful campaign identity is the one that helps the candidate win.
 What will convince someone to believe the rhetoric of the candidate?
 A political campaign needs to be just as convincing as any other piece of marketing.
 There is a promise made, a suggestion.
 It does not need to be fulfilled.

 Clinton’s graphic identity was incredibly contemporary, incredibly well-executed.
-But it did not win.
+But it did not result in victory.
 Would there have been a graphic identity that would have helped Clinton win?
 Would that have been equally as distasteful as Donald Trump’s?
-It’s a riddle, but one worth solving.
+It’s a riddle, but one worth pondering.

 Below is the original text that I sent Politico:

 So many candidates, so many logos, so many problems.
 It doesn’t matter what the candidate believes in, there is a greater need to check the logo off the grand list of to-dos when getting a candidacy started.
 Moreso than bad typography or a lack of finesse, the great disappointment in the presidential candidate’s logo is a lack of voice.
 Most of them simply belong to a hoohum lineage of campaign logos.
 It’s borderline mandatory to use red, blue and to drop a star or arrow into the candidate’s name itself.